-It can measure your Google Adwords advertising ROI and sales funnels and help you identify poorly performing ads, landing pages, sales performance, and more.
+Google Analytics is also used to measure the conversion rates of visitors who take an action that you define [fill out a form, click a button, get to a thank you page, etc.].
+This can help you measure your Google Adwords advertising ROI and sales funnels and help identify poorly performing ads, landing pages, sales performance, and more.
 If you have an e-commerce store it can measure sales, purchase amounts, and transaction locations, and other metrics.
 You can setup various goals for your sales funnels and track and measure their success.

 For more information on Google Analytics and for a peek at their dashboard you can access their demo account here (or click on the Google Analytics picture).

 Google Search Console is another free Google tool that measures your traffic from organic search results and what search terms people are using to find your site, what links are pointing to your site.
 It informs you if your site has mobile usability problems, if your pages have been indexed by Google, if you have rich cards and structured data code on your site and alert you of any errors.
 Google Search Console shows you if you have a sitemap and robots.txt file, any security issues, and more.